immunIT/owfmodules.avrisp.flash_dump/README.md

 # owfmodules.avrisp.flash_dump

-Module to dump the flash memory of an AVR device.
-Use the SPI interface and a GPIO port as the Reset line.
+Read the flash memory of AVR microcontrollers through the ISP protocol.
+It use the SPI interface and a GPIO as reset line.